BeMoreHumanOrg/bemorehuman/README.md

   - on Debian or Ubuntu, install libfcgi-dev OR
   - on Void Linux, install fcgi-devel
-- An implementation of protobuf-c: from Debian or Ubuntu via "sudo apt install libprotobuf-c-dev protobuf-compiler" OR from Void Linux via "sudo xbps-install protobuf-c-devel" OR from github.com/protobuf-c
+- An implementation of protobuf-c: from Debian or Ubuntu via "sudo apt install libprotobuf-c-dev protobuf-c-compiler" OR from Void Linux via "sudo xbps-install protobuf-c-devel" OR from github.com/protobuf-c